Are House Rats Dangerous?

 Lymphocytic Choriomeningitis

 This disease occurs from direct contact with the house rat’s urine or saliva.
-Most often than not, symptoms of this illness will last a long time, and one might end up having neurological damage.
+More often than not, symptoms of this illness will last a long time, and one might end up having neurological damage.
 The symptoms could include nausea, aches, encephalitis, and meningitis.

 How to Prevent House Rats from Entering the House?

 The most effective way to avoid massive rat infestation is to keep them at bay in the first place and prevent their dramatic entry through different areas of your house.
-Believe me or not, once these house rats begin to nest and settle inside the home, getting rid of them proves to be quite tricky and challenging.
-So, here are three steps you can take efficiently to prevent house rats from entering your house for good.

 Cover Up

-House rats always want to find any possible points of entry into the home, like gaps, cracks, and holes.
-So, whenever possible, check your house for any openings and seal them with the proper materials.
 Make use of plaster, steel wool, hardware cloth, and cement.
 If there’s space around your doors or windows, weather stripping can be effective for sealing it.
 Covering these entry points is effective for house rats or mice control.

 Improve Sanitation